Whole Wheat Dinner Rolls

 - Bread does not have to be time-consuming.
 You can leave the dough in the fridge to rise for a few hours (even overnight) while you go about your chores.
 A slow rise will give more flavor to the bread.

-- Bread machine - these rolls can be easily made in a bread machine.
-Pour all ingredients in the pan set to dough or manual.
-Start and let the dough run its cycle for about 9 to 10 minutes - continue with the recipe as shown above.
+- Bread machine – These rolls can be easily made in a bread machine.
+Pour all ingredients into the pan set to dough or manual.
+Start and let the dough run its cycle for about 9 to 10 minutes – continue with the recipe as shown above.

 The egg wash caused my rolls to deflate, I think I will omit it next time I make these.
 They tested good though.